TORBAY BOOKKEEPING PRACTICE DATA PROTECTION PRIVACY NOTICE

 We will only collect and process your Personal Data to the extent that it is needed to fulfil our operational and contractual needs or to comply with any legal requirements.
 We shall access and use your Personal Data in accordance with your instructions and as is reasonably necessary:

-- to fulfill our contractual obligations and responsibilities to you;
+• to fulfil our contractual obligations and responsibilities to you;

 When We May Share Your Personal Data

-- In our role as your bookkeeper we may need to share your Personal Data with certain bodies to fulfill our contract with you such as your suppliers, contractors and sub-contractors, HMRC, ICB and other governmental, regulatory bodies.
+In our role as your bookkeeper we may need to share your Personal Data with certain bodies to fulfil our contract with you such as your suppliers, contractors and sub-contractors, HMRC, ICB and other governmental, regulatory bodies.

 We will process and manage all your Personal Data in line with your rights, including your rights to: